Federal Skilled Worker Program

 - The applicant can get points for education if they have a certificate, diploma or degree from a Canadian Secondary School or a post-secondary institution.

 - Through a completed foreign credential and an ECA report for immigration purposes showing equivalency to Canadian education.
 If your ECA report assesses your foreign education equivalent to Canadian Credentials, you may include the information in your Express Entry profile.

 - Applicant must intend to live in any province other than Quebec.

 Federal Skilled Trades Program (FST)

 Requirements:Here are the requirements which candidates need to fulfill to submit an Express Entry profile:

 - To apply for FST, the candidate must have at least 2 years of work experience full-time in a skilled trade.

 - This experience must be obtained within the last 5 years.

 - Work experience will be considered only after the candidate has been granted the trade practice certification (if required) in the country of their residence.

-- Candidate must have a qualification certificate in his skilled trade issued by Canadian territorial or provincial authority.
+- Candidate must have a qualification certificate in his skilled trade issued by Canadian provincial, territorial or federal authority.